edwardsmoses/edwardsmoses.com/_data/blog/2025-12-28-reflecting-on-2025-goals-for-2026.md

 <!--StartFragment-->

-It's the end of the year again, and 30 draws ever closer, I'm not sure how to feel about that yet, but there's no stopping time.
+It's the end of the year again, and 30 draws ever closer; I'm not sure how to feel about that yet, but there's no stopping time.

-Anyways, as always, let's get to it, the year is winding down, let's reflect on 2025, what went well, what went terribly, and plan for 2026.
-If you've had read the [2024](https://edwardsmoses.com/reflecting-on-2024-goals-for-2025) version of this, you would notice the same sentence structure, pardon me, I just did a copy-paste of last year, and started editing from there :-)
+Anyways, as always, let's get to it, the year is winding down, let's reflect on 2025, and plans for 2026.
+If you read the [2024](https://edwardsmoses.com/reflecting-on-2024-goals-for-2025) version of this, you would notice the same structure, pardon me, I just did a copy-paste of last year, and started editing from there :-)

-Per tradition, I'll start with the most significant event of the year: traveling out of my home country, Nigeria for the first time, and the perspective shift was… interesting, nothing dramatic, but seeing how diverse we as humans can be.
+Per tradition, I'll start with the most significant event of the year: traveling out of my home country, Nigeria for the first time, and the perspective shift was… interesting, nothing dramatic, but seeing a totally different culture.

-I traveled to Qatar, and one small detail that hit me was learning their weekends were on Friday and Saturday, and Sunday the start of the work week; that felt so strange at first, because I had always taken Sat and Sun as weekends for granted.
+I traveled to Qatar, and one small detail that hit me was learning their weekends were on Friday and Saturday, and Sunday the start of the work week; that felt so strange at first, because I had always taken Sat and Sun being weekends for granted.

 It made me realize how many “obvious” things in life are just cultural defaults, and not the same in other parts of the world, and makes me wonder what other assumptions I carry around without noticing.

 I'll hope to travel to more places in 2026 as well.